aakashsatish/HealthPilot/README.md

 3. Commit your changes (`git commit -m 'Add amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📞 **Support**

-For questions or support, please open an issue on GitHub or contact the developer.

----

-**Built with ❤️ by someone who knows what it's like to be confused by lab reports**